CAgecircle: composition for an exhibition

 Exhibition Opening & Free PerformancE

-1pm — join us for the opening of Cagecircle, featuring a free, immersive realization of John Cage’s iconic “Lecture on Nothing,” performed surrounding the audience and simultaneously with a performance of Cage’s “Extended Lullaby.”
+1pm — join us for the opening of Cagecircle, featuring a free, immersive realization of John Cage’s iconic “Lecture on Nothing,” performed surrounding the audience and simultaneously with a performance of Cage’s “Extended Lullaby,” along with a talk by John Cage Trust Executive Director, Jeffrey Lependorf.

 Featuring: